Treatments Overview

 Treatment Selection

-The selection of treatments is a two-stage process:
+The selection of treatments is a multi-stage process, as shown below:

 In this first stage of treatment selection, we select any viable candidates elements to be potentially treated in the current year.
 This selection is made based on age, condition and other parameters.